aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-neuron-compile-infer.md

  # Prepare SavedModel for uploading to Inf1 instance
  shutil.make_archive(modeldir, 'zip', WORKSPACE, 'resnet50_neuron')
 ```
-2. Run the compilation.
+2. Run the compilation, which will take a few minutes on c5.4xlarge.
 The SavedModel is zipped at `ws_resnet50/resnet50_neuron.zip`:
 ```bash
  python compile_resnet50.py